 - Poorly written emails.
-How many emails do you have to read several times before you understand exactly what the recipient has told you?
+How many emails do you have to read several times before you understand exactly what the sender has told you?

 - Dipping in and out of your inbox rather than focusing on the task in hand.
 Do you peek at each new email as it arrives?

 - Lack of adequate email software skills.
-Have you ever been trained to use the tool on which we rely on most for business?
+Have you ever been trained to use one of the tools on which you probably rely on the most?